Classical simulation of circuits with realistic odd-dimensional Gottesman-Kitaev-Preskill states

-{\it Simulation with negative Zak-Gross Wigner functions.} We provide a simulation algorithm that is able to reproduce the statistics of the circuit shown in Fig.~\ref{fig:circuitclass-maintext} probabilistically for arbitrary squeezing level $\Delta$ of the input GKP states.
+{\it Simulation with negative ZGW functions.} We provide a simulation algorithm that reproduces the statistics of the circuit shown in Fig.~\ref{fig:circuitclass-maintext} for arbitrary squeezing level $\Delta$ of the input GKP states.
 To do so, we consider a different type of simulation, in particular, estimating the probability of each outcome.
-To provide meaningful estimates of probabilities from the probability density function of the continuous outcomes of the modular measurement $\hat M_Z(\mathbf s)$, it is necessary to discretize the outcomes of the latter into a finite number of bins.
+To provide meaningful estimates of probabilities from the probability density function of the continuous outcomes of the modular measurement $\hat M_Z(\mathbf s)$, we discretize the outcomes into a finite number of bins.
 Since the modular measurement outcome $s_j$ lies within the interval $(0,\ell d]$, we partition this range into $K$ bins.
 Let $s_{j,k}=k\ell d/K$ represent the endpoints of these bins and define the corresponding discretized projection operator as